seanrobmerriam/gowasm/README.md

 ### `gowasm serve`

 Serves a pre-built app over HTTP.
 Sets the required COOP/COEP headers and serves `wasm_exec.js` automatically from your local Go installation.
+Unknown paths fall back to `index.html`, which is required for deep links when using the History API router.

 ```bash
 gowasm serve -dir ./myapp -out app.wasm -port 8080